 What Pound Test Line for Bass in Clear Water?

 A monofilament line of 8-12 lb test is considered optimal for fishing in clear water conditions.
-Depending on the size of the bass in your water, you could go up to 15 lb, which is considered the upper limit.
+Couple that with a fluorocarbon leader of roughly the same strength and you’re good to go!

-Also, try to use line that is transparent, so that it blends in with the surrounding water in a perfect way.
-A transparent line is to be preferred over colored or camouflaged alternatives, as these will not only be more visible, but also cast a shadow under water, if direct sunlight is present.
+Also, try to use a line that is transparent, so that it blends in with the surrounding water in a perfect way.
+A transparent line is to be preferred over colored or camouflaged alternatives, as these will not only be more visible but also cast a shadow underwater if direct sunlight is present.

 Feature image courtesy of Benett Rouse